 Thrive City, the 11-acre mixed-use, privately-financed complex in San Francisco’s Mission Bay neighborhood, is home to the retail stores and restaurants for the surrounding district of Chase Center.
-Thrive City will also be a community gathering space for farmer’s markets as well as a future slate of year-round health and wellness programming, including Get Fit clinics, yoga sessions, farmer’s markets and much more.
+Thrive City is also a community gathering space for farmer’s markets as well as a future slate of year-round health and wellness programming, including Get Fit clinics, yoga sessions, and much more.